 Classically, the landraces are steady.
 The seeds from this plant grow the same as the other plants from a similar crop.
 Climate, altitude, day length, & soil quality are significant factors that contribute to the cannabis’ genetic makeup.

-Provided with enough time, the strains will eventually become homogenous & breed true from time to time.
-Due to this reason, landraces are often used in breeding weed because they’ve known traits that can be passed on to new strains.
+Given enough time, the strains will eventually become homogenous & breed true from time to time.
+Therefore, using landraces in breeding weed is favorable as they are known to manifest traits that can manifest on new strains.

 Breeding New Cannabis Strains at Home

-Stabilizing indoor crops at home can be slightly tricky due to those factors one has to consider.
-Limited plants will mean limited cannabis seed production.
-In most cases, it means the limited seeds created don’t possess and represent the entirely new genetic variation.
+Creating stabilize hybrid seeds indoor can be slightly tricky due to those factors one has to consider.
+A limit in the number of plants will mean a limit cannabis seed production.
+In most cases, it will also mean that limited seeds might not possess and represent the entirely new genetic variation.

 Variability and Predictability